All Products

 NAS does not support direct access over the Internet.
 However, you can use virtual private network (VPN) gateways to access NAS file systems from data centers.
 If you use VPN gateways to access NAS file systems, you are charged for using the VPN gateways.
 For more information, see Billing.

-After a General-purpose Server Message Block (SMB) file system or a General-purpose Network File System (NFS) file system dumps logs to Simple Log Service, you are charged for data storage, read traffic, requests, data transformation, and data shipping.
-The charges are included into your Simple Log Service bills.
+If you enable the log analysis feature for a NAS file system, and logs are dumped to Simple Log Service (SLS), you are charged for data storage, read traffic, requests, data transformation, and data shipping.
+The charges are included in your SLS bills.
 For more information, see Billable items of pay-by-feature.

 Pricing